 - Acquisition or modification of equipment and devices

 - Appropriate adjustment or modification of examinations, training, materials, or policies

 - Provision of qualified readers or interpreters

-It should be noted that under the American Disabilities Act (ADA), pre-employment physical examinations may not be conducted until after a conditional offer of employment has been extended to the applicant.
+It should be noted that under the American Disabilities Act (ADA), a pre-employment physical examination may not be conducted until after a conditional offer of employment has been extended to the applicant.
 Consequently, only applicants who are otherwise qualified for employment may be subject to a pre-employment physical examination.